 One More Thing………

-Don’t ask an upfront payment if you want to be the best freelancer.
+Don’t ask for an upfront payment if you want to be the best freelancer.
 You have to trust people and focus on having a positive feedback with five stars in the end.

 Consider how you give the best quality service and pricing up.
 Go cheap is not the right business plan.

-I have learned those things by working on Upwork for years and lot more things to tell you.
+I have learned those things by working on Upwork for years and a lot more things to tell you.
 But, this article is long enough.
 So, I will write a series of articles about Freelancing with my own experiences.

 Do you have anything for newbies?
 Please share your success stories and failures here.
 We all have so many things to learn from each other on the way to be the best freelancer.